ZebraDevs/emdkMAUIapp/README.md

-# emdkbindingMAUIapp
+# emdkMAUIapp
-EMDK PORTING TO MAUI
+EMDK PORTING TO MAUI - code sample for my blog

 Please be aware that this application / sample is provided as-is for demonstration purposes without any guarantee of support

-MAUI COMPLIANT VERSION - see commit comments for details